narenkhatwani/narenkhatwani-resume/content/authors/admin/_index.md

 <p style='text-align: justify;'>
-Hello, my name is Naren.
-I am currently a Ph.D. student at the New Jersey Institute of Technology (NJIT) in Newark, majoring in Computer Science.
-My current research area lies in the domain of cybersecurity, with a particular focus on database security and graph algorithms.
-In addition to my studies, I also serve as a Teaching Assistant for the course ----.
+Hello!
+I'm Naren, a dedicated Ph.D. student at the New Jersey Institute of Technology (NJIT), majoring in Computer Science.
+My research passion lies in cybersecurity, with a keen interest in database security and graph algorithms.
+Alongside my research, I'm honored to contribute as a Teaching Assistant for a pivotal course at NJIT.
 </p>

 <p style='text-align: justify;'>
-Before my current role, I was a Graduate Researcher at NJIT, where my research primarily revolved around the domain of Parallel and High Performance Computing.
-Additionally, during the summer of 2022, I had the privilege of interning at Forbes as a Technology Engineering Intern in Jersey City, New Jersey.
-There, I worked alongside the Platform & Product Engineering Team to enhance the in-house Content Management System and was instrumental in developing the new Mobile Application for Forbes Daily Dozen, aiming to replace the existing technology and drive more traffic.
+Before delving deep into cybersecurity, I explored the realm of Parallel and High Performance Computing as a Graduate Researcher at NJIT.
+My professional journey also took me to Forbes during the summer of 2022.
+As a Technology Engineering Intern in Jersey City, I collaborated with the Platform & Product Engineering Team, significantly enhancing their Content Management System and pioneering the development of the new Mobile Application for Forbes Daily Dozen.
 </p>

 <p style='text-align: justify;'>
-In addition to my academic pursuits, I am affiliated with GitHub as a Campus Expert.
-My role involves building diverse and inclusive communities where members can acquire new skills, collaborate on projects, and share their experiences.
-The community I am nurturing is the NJIT HPC Initiative.
-Our primary objective is to introduce students to High-Performance Computing as a promising research domain and to dispel any apprehensions they might have about it.
-Alongside these efforts, I also organize events in partnership with GitHub on campus, aiming to foster collaboration, innovation, and the open-source spirit among students.
+Outside the confines of traditional academia, I proudly wear the hat of a GitHub Campus Expert.
+I spearhead the NJIT HPC Initiative, aiming to demystify High-Performance Computing for students and foster a deeper understanding of its potential.
+Through this platform, I not only introduce students to this promising research domain but also organize collaborative events in partnership with GitHub, championing the ethos of open-source and innovation.
 </p>